-Government and Public Administration: Through the national, state, and local governments, the public can express its will and make our way of live possible.
+Government and Public Administration: Through the national, state, and local governments, the public can express its will and make our way of living possible.
 Through government, individuals can act together to accomplish what cannot be done along.
 Most of these actions are carried out only by the government.
 For example, the federal government includes the military for protection.
 It also includes ambassadors who represent us in foreign countries.
 It is Congress that passes laws.
 You would find almost every occupation within the government.
 However, this Government and Public Administration career cluster focuses on those occupations that are unique.

+Child Development, Care and Guidance

+Advanced Child and Human Development

+General Psychology

+Experimental Psychology

+AP Psychology

+Health Occupations

+CAPS Medicine and Bioscience Strand

+Computer Applications 1

+Computer Applications 2

+Family Living and Parenthood

-Child Development, Care and Guidance Advanced Child and Human Development General Psychology Experimental Psychology AP Psychology
+Child Development, Care and Guidance

-Family Living and Parenthood Child Development, Care and Guidance Advanced Child and Human Development Exploring the Teaching Profession Teaching Profession Internship
+Advanced Child and Human Development

+Exploring the Teaching Profession

+Teaching Profession Internship

-US History or Honors History World History or AP World History Government or AP Government AP Comparative Government
+US History or Honors History Business and Personal Law World History or AP World History Government or AP Government AP Comparative Government